 My other-half and I may have had to leave Kitacon a day early due to a cat-related disaster but we were there long enough this past weekend for it to have been an eye-opener.
-Although we’ve attended a number of gaming expos over the years and have done the MCM Comic Con in London several times, this event was our first ‘proper’ residential convention and so we weren’t entirely sure what to expect.
+This event was our first ‘proper’ residential convention and so we weren’t entirely sure what to expect.

 Did we enjoy ourselves?
 Yes, and it was great catching up with Tim and Joel from GeekOut South-West and others who we haven’t seen in quite a while.
 Did we learn anything new?
 Again yes, because we had the chance to find out more about cosplay and play games we’d never tried before.
 Would we go again?
 That’s a more difficult question to answer…

 Events like Kitacon provide an opportunity for those with ‘geek culture’ interests to come together for an entire weekend and share their love for hobbies such as cosplay and anime.
 We got the sense that for attendees who didn’t have a circle of friends back home with similar tastes, it was a chance to meet likeminded people; and it was lovely to see conversations between strangers and new friendships sparking up in queues while waiting for panels and outside the venue.

 We were told that the opening ceremony was a pretty big deal and so made a point of heading to the event on our first day at Kitacon.
 Unfortunately though, we didn’t make it in as a higher-than-expected attendance saw queues going around the building and people being turned away at the door!
 Everybody remained in good spirits though and those who did make it into the hall said that it was one of the highlights of the convention.